 “Hey, if you don’t buy this, here’s what’s going to happen: You won’t be able to do this or have that.
 You won’t have the ability to (whatever).”

 And if you lay on three, four, or five reasons why waiting will result in their lunch eaten by a competitor or be stuck where they are, this creates urgency without depending on things like time deadlines and limited quantities.

-The problem of those is that once you run out of things to sell because you reached maximum quantity or you are passed your deadline, you need to close off your sales for ethical reasons.
+The problem of those is that once you run out of things to sell because you reached maximum quantity or you are past your deadline, you need to close off your sales for ethical reasons.
 And you may miss on a huge chunk of money.